MicrosoftDocs/cpp-docs/docs/standard-library/atomic-functions.md

 ### Remarks

 An *atomic compare and exchange operation* compares the value that is stored in the object that is pointed to by *Atom* against the value that is pointed to by *Exp*.
 If the values are equal,
-    The the value that is stored in the object that is pointed to by *atom* is replaced with `Val` by using a `read-modify-write` operation and applying the memory order constraints that are specified by *Order1*.
+    The value that is stored in the object that is pointed to by *atom* is replaced with `Val` by using a `read-modify-write` operation and applying the memory order constraints that are specified by *Order1*.
 If the values are not equal, The operation replaces the value that is pointed to by *Exp* with the value that is stored in the object that is pointed to by *Atom* and applies the memory order constraints that are specified by *Order2*.

 ## <a name="atomic_compare_exchange_weak"></a>  atomic_compare_exchange_weak